Most expensive city in the world or not, you should be able to explore the city freely, quite literally. Here’s how to enjoy Singapore city for free.

 Be a tourist for a day

 All the hustle in the city can make you feel a little jaded about life so it’s important to see Singapore in a new light sometimes.
 Step into some touristy shoes and go exploring… and for free!
-From the big-time tourists spots (yup, a trip to the Merlion is due), Instagrammable places in Singapore that might require to make the trek to Chinese Gardens way out West, heritage monuments to world-known weird attractions in Singapore that might require to take a trip through hell…
+From the big-time tourist spots (yup, a trip to the Merlion is due), Instagrammable places in Singapore that might require to make the trek to Chinese Gardens way out West, heritage monuments to world-known weird attractions in Singapore that might require to take a trip through hell…

 Take a hike